Vision & Mission

 • We promote pathways for change, both via small, convenient, individual habits over a lifetime and through impressive, mobilizing, large-scale actions vital to societal shift.

-• Information, education, and inspiration have the power to be transformative for all involved.
+inspiration and conversation have the power to be transformative for all involved.
 We wisely expect mutual learning.

 • We were taught that textiles are rated on how well they hold together or fall apart on a scale of integrity.
 The fabrics of society and reality work by similar principles.